• Recipes

 A Japanese mandoline slicer with a plastic box and various interchangeable blades.

-♡ I recommend a Japanese mandolin to thinly slice the carrots.
+♡ I recommend a Japanese mandolin to thinly slice the carrots and the onion.
 To safely use this kitchen tool, please use the guard and a cut-resistant kitchen glove.
 This tool saves time and is a great investment.
-I've had my "Mini Wonder" for for than 40 years and it still cuts great.
+I've had my "Mini Wonder" for than 40 years and it still cuts great.

 Substitutions & Variations